kubernetes/cloud-provider-openstack/docs/using-openstack-cloud-controller-manager.md

 * `cascade-delete`
   Determines whether or not to perform cascade deletion of load balancers.
 Default: true.

+* `flavor-id`
+  The id of the loadbalancer flavor to use.
+Uses octavia default if not set.

 * `LoadBalancerClass "ClassName"`
   This is a config section including a set of config options.
 User can choose the `ClassName` by specifying the Service annotation `loadbalancer.openstack.org/class`.
 The following options are supported: